 As a good rule of thumb, between vowels, ㄴ, ㄷ, ㅌ usually sound like the n in many, the d in edit and the aspirated t in top.

-But in the first syllable of a word, usually:
+But at the start of a word a word, usually:

 ㄴ sounds like the n in no or a soft d.
 If you try pronouncing n and d at the same time you'll get the right sound.